Digging the Pit Of Success for TPC-DS

 The harness is just the prompt, the toolset, and the lifecycle loop.
 Ours had to do three things:

 - Compel the agent forward.
 We give the agent an explicit tool to call when it's "done."
 Any response that isn't that call gets a nudge from the harness to continue.
+This was really critical with earlier agents; the most recent ones have less of a problem with workgin autonomously.

 - Protect the agent.
 Avoid context overload and huge text dumps, filter out irrelevant info, and handle retries and backoff so the agent never has to.

-If you're feeling fancy, this is where multi-agent patterns live - dedicated sub-agent flows for context-hungry tasks, a review step because "done" isn't always done, and other creative structures.
+If you're feeling fancy, this is where multi-agent patterns live - dedicated sub-agent flows for context-hungry tasks, a review step, secondary agents, fan out, all that jazz.
 We generally prefer to fix the root cause upstream: shrink the context a task needs and make the tools push toward correct solutions, rather than bolting on a second agent to verify the first.
-Every probabilistic step you add is another place for frustration to compound.
-Your mileage may vary; there are genuine cases for fan-out workflows, and when you hit them you'll want real harness separation between coordinator and worker agents.
-Come back here after you've gone full Gastown; it's fun out there but you can get lost in optimizing the machine not the results.
+Every probabilistic step you add is another place for you to run into frustration and volatility.

 Lever 3: Tool performance